SQream/sqream_docs/getting_started/non_production_hardware_guide.rst

    * - GPU
      - 1xNVIDIA A40 or A10
    * - Operating System
-     - Red Hat Enterprise Linux v7.9 / v8.8 or CentOS v7.9
+     - Red Hat Enterprise Linux v8.8